ARO Comments & the Activity Feed

 Comments and Internal Notes

-- Comments are to be used when you want to discuss the ARO with your internal team, but do not require a response from a Field Effect analyst.
+• Comments are to be used when you want to discuss the ARO between partner and end client users, but do not require a response from a Field Effect analyst.
+In cases where assistance is required, make a help request.

-To leave a comment on an ARO (that will not create a help request), scroll to bottom of the ARO and click Comment.
+To leave a comment on an ARO (that will not create a help request), scroll to bottom ARO's Activity Feed and click Comment.

-The dialogue box will open for you to discuss next steps.
+The dialogue box will open for you to create your comment.
 If the message contains sensitive information, select the “this message contains sensitive information.”
 If selected, the contents of the message will only be accessible by viewing the ARO in the in the MDR Portal and not shared in any email notifications.
 After making your comment, click Comment to publish it.

 Once published, internal notes are marked in grey on the Activity feed.